Josesx506/Udacity_FS_nano/02_API_Development/01_Requests_Starter/Readme.md

 <br>

 #### Chapter Deliverables
-This chapter was originally for only creating requests, however I merged it with the error handling chapter because that chapter was short.
-The **TODO** items in this chapter included
+This chapter was originally for only creating requests, however I merged it with the error handling chapter because that chapter was short. <br> The **TODO** items in this chapter included <br>
 [x] Setup a flask app that is connected to the `bookshelf` db [x] Use CORS to define the valid request headers and methods [x] Create API endpoints for